 - Keeping track of the winners and handing them the prize

 - Answering questions the guests might have

 As mentioned earlier, the guest with the most points will win a prize.
 You can hit two birds with one stone and give the garter or the bridal bouquet as the prize.
 Doing this will put a modern and personal twist on the tradition.
 Additionally, if you find one or both traditions antiquated or simply not your style, this is an excellent alternative.

 Utilize Materials with Good Quality

-Some paper tear or smudge more easily.
+Some types of paper tear or smudge more easily.
 Moreover, the ink in cheap pens might dry or clog more quickly.
 With that said, you must opt for materials of good quality.
-Though this may cost you a little more than buying lower-priced materials, guests are less likely to accidentally rip their game cards or ruin their pen.
+Though this may cost you a little more than buying lower-priced materials, guests are less likely to accidentally rip their game cards or ruin their pens.